StrangeRanger/bash-style-guide/docs/guidelines/style.md

 ////
 //// tab | Single Quotes

-- **Single Quotes**: Use single quotes (`'`) when you need to preserve string literals exactly as written, without any variable expansion or command substitution.
+- **Usage**: Use single quotes (`'`) when you need to preserve string literals exactly as written, without any variable expansion or command substitution.
     - **Reason**: Single quotes prevent all expansions, ensuring the enclosed text is treated as a literal string.

 ///// admonition | Example
     type: example